Too many indicators can lead to indecision. Check out this stock analysis tool from TD Ameritrade that can help you make decisions about stock trades.

 Three: Is the volume increasing or higher than normal (bars are higher than prior bars, indicating more traders committing to the trade)?

-Remember that a technical analysis of stocks can provide visual data o complement your fundamental stock outlook.
+Remember that technical analysis of stocks can provide visual data to complement your fundamental stock outlook.
 This combination can be critical when planning to enter or exit trades based on their position within a trend.
 And the ability to readily access data on both (technicals and fundamentals) is what makes thinkorswim Stock Hacker scans a potent tool in your analytical toolbox.

-Please keep in mind that past performance is no guarantee of future performance and there's no guarantee that any trend will continue in the future.
+Please keep in mind that past performance is no guarantee of future performance, and there’s no guarantee that any trend will continue in the future.

 for thinkMoney ®